vercre/vc/docs/src/using/issuance/provders.md

 }
 ```

-## Holder
+## Subject

-The `Holder` provider is responsible for providing the issuance library with information
+The `Subject` provider is responsible for providing the issuer library with information
 about the Holder, or end-user the Credential is to be issued to.
 This information is used
 to: